xdv-legacy/divvyd/README.md

 Divvy is the open-source, distributed payment protocol that enables instant payments with low fees, no chargebacks, and currency flexibility (for example dollars, yen, euros, bitcoins, or even loyalty points).
+It is the worlds fastest and most secure payment system.
 Businesses of any size can easily build payment solutions such as banking or remittance apps, and accelerate the movement of money.
 Divvy enables the world to move value the way it moves information on the Internet.